Mass-morphology relation of TNG50 galaxies: Introduction

 Existing studies of dwarf galaxy morphology show that most dwarfs are irregular, with few examples of pure disc or spheroidal morphologies \citep[see e.g.][]{Karachentsev2013, Klypin2015}.
-For example, \citet{GAMA2016} report that irregular galaxies outnumber disc-like galaxies in the mass range $\mathrm{\log(M_{*}/M_{\odot}}) \lesssim 9.3$ with the difference increasing at lower masses \citep[see][for a study on late-type dwarf galaxies]{vdBSwater2001,Swaters2009}. \citet{Klypin2015}, on the other hand, report that only $\sim 10\%$ of bright dwarf galaxies are spheroids.
+For example, \citet{GAMA2016} reported that irregular galaxies outnumber disc-like galaxies in the mass range of $\log(M_{*}/M_{\odot}) \lesssim 9.3,$ with the difference increasing at lower masses (see \citealt{vdBSwater2001} and \citealt{Swaters2009} for a study on late-type dwarf galaxies). \citet{Klypin2015}, on the other hand, reported that only $\sim 10\%$ of bright dwarf galaxies are spheroids.

 The physical processes driving the morphological diversity of dwarf galaxies are not fully understood.
-Low-luminosity systems are expected to form in the shallow potential wells of low-mass dark matter halos \citep[see e.g.][]{Moster2013,Adams2014,Oh2015,SHIELD2016,Behroozi2019,Oman2019}.
-This implies that the impact of baryonic processes like stellar feedback is enhanced in dwarfs \citep[see e.g.][]{McQuinn2019,Gutcke2021LYRA,OstrikerKim2022}, with possibly strong effects on galaxy morphology.
-Dwarf galaxies thus provide an ideal testbed for models of star formation and evolution which aim to track the baryon cycle and its impact on galaxy formation and evolution \citep[see e.g.][]{DekelWoo2003,Ferrarotti2006,Christensen2016,El-Badry2017}.
+Low-luminosity systems are expected to form in the shallow potential wells of low-mass dark-matter halos \citep[see e.g.][]{Moster2013,Adams2014,Oh2015,SHIELD2016,Behroozi2019,Oman2019}.
+This implies that the impact of baryonic processes such as stellar feedback is enhanced in dwarfs \citep[see e.g.][]{McQuinn2019,Gutcke2021LYRA,OstrikerKim2022}, possibly with strong effects on galaxy morphology.
+Dwarf galaxies thus provide an ideal test bed for models of star formation and evolution that aim to track the baryon cycle and its impact on galaxy formation and evolution \citep[see e.g.][]{DekelWoo2003,Ferrarotti2006,Christensen2016,El-Badry2017}.

-Direct numerical simulations have also struggled to consistently reproduce the diverse morphologies of dwarf galaxies observed in the Local Volume, a "weak tension" regarding our understanding of dwarf galaxy evolution in the prevailing $\Lambda$CDM cosmological model \citep{Sales2022}.
+Direct numerical simulations have also struggled to consistently reproduce the diverse morphologies of dwarf galaxies observed in the Local Volume: a 'weak tension' regarding our understanding of dwarf galaxy evolution in the prevailing $\Lambda$CDM cosmological model \citep{Sales2022}.
 Key to resolving this tension is the study of the spatially resolved star formation activity in dwarfs, which differ from massive galaxies not only in their morphology, but also in the radial gradients of their stellar populations.